NSC15/thoresby_vale_park/README.md

 - HTML Validation (Source = W3C HTML Validator) = No errors
 - CSS Validation (Source = W3C Jigsaw CSS Validator) = No errors
-- Manual Testing done throughout project (Google Dev Tools - other devices once deployed)
+- Dev Tools used throughout project build to add styling in real time before commit to main code.
+- Dev Tools also was a key tool in the process of making the site responsive down to 320px width.
 - Bugs - All bugs and fixes are identified within the project commits to demonstrate stages of development when creating the site.
 - Changes - This is my first project, you will see within the code commits and the wireframes that as the project was being built different design ideas were implemented going away from the original design.
+- Devices - Once site was deployed i spent time going through the site on different devices sizes to test everything was responsive the way i wanted it to be.

-## Manual Testing Bugs
+### Bugs

 - Nav Bar hamburger dropdown not functioning - bootstraps js script wasnt linked into the HTML documents by mistake, once added the responsive navigation was working correctly.
 - Home page images werent responsive as they werent stacking on top of each other at different breakpoints - removed initial sizings added to pictures as these were overiding the bootstrap grid system.
 Width 100% allowed images to just take column width sizing.